LukeisStuff/bonusblocks/README.md

 * Block of Flint
   + Crafted with 9 flint
   + Fire burns forever on it
+* Block of Raw Iron and Raw Gold
+  + Crafted with 9 raw iron or raw gold
 * Netherrack Brick
   + Crafted from 4 netherrack
 * Soulslate
   + Crafted from 4 soulsand
 * Mushroom Blocks
-  + Red and Brown variants
+  + Red, Brown and Gray variants
   + Crafted with 4 of each mushroom
 * Empty Jar
   + Place down empty jars finally